 From vintage cars to hand-rolled cigars, Cuba is a country with as many icons as it has gems to explore.
 Unfortunately, it’s also a country that’s often misunderstood.
 Many travelers don’t get the chance to delve into the real Cuba.

-But upon visiting with Intrepid, I feel like I was able to really discover its magic for myself.
+But upon visiting Cuba with Intrepid, I feel like I was able to really discover its magic for myself.
 To meet the people, to experience the culture, to see why it’s so unlike anywhere else.
 And so I’ve put together this handy guide to the top places to visit there so you can get a snapshot of Cuban life and a feel for what the country is really like.

 Naturally, Havana is on any list of must-sees in Cuba.
 With a number of flights from hub cities (including some from the US now) flying directly there, it’s easier than ever to visit Cuba’s capital.
 Perhaps best known for its charming “stuck in time” feel, Havana is at once surprising and familiar.
-The streets of Old Havana are filled with colonial buildings and vintage American cars.
+The streets of Old Havana are filled with 16th-century-style buildings and vintage American cars.

 While you’re here, you can’t miss a walk along the malecon (sea wall), a visit to the Museum of the Revolution, and a stroll past – or a mojito in – the bars that Ernest Hemingway used to frequent, La Floridita and la Bodeguita del Medio.